-Are You Struck in a Rut?
+Are You Stuck in a Rut?

 … and yes, there are people who own hundreds, and even thousands of things, and feel the need to get more, … I’ll give the women a break here, and put the focus on fishermen, who wouldn’t want to be caught dead, with only a couple of hundred lures, spinnerbaits, or crankbaits.

-Living a simpler life, is all about you being in control.
+Living a simpler life is all about you being in control.
 Who’s making the decisions in your life?

 Do you have a long to-do list that never gets done?
 Are you always running to keep up?